Seafood Paella Recipe

 - 4 tbsp La Chinata Extra Virgin Olive Oil (buy here)

 - 4 cloves garlic, finely chopped

 - 2 red peppers, roasted, deseeded and thinly sliced

-- 6 ripe tomatoes, peeled deseeded and finely chopped
+- 6 fresh ripe tomatoes, peeled deseeded and finely chopped

-- 2 cups of Arroz Dacsa Bahia rice (available for purchase in our online shop)
+- 2 cups of Arroz Dacsa Bahia rice (buy here)

-- 2 tsp Antonio Sotos Sweet Paprika (available for purchase in our online shop)
+- 2 tsp Antonio Sotos Sweet Paprika (buy here)